 They're the ones that stopped building the border wall.

-They're the ones that brought back uh the uh a new version, it's catch and release two point oh, which is basically process and give you a plane ticket or a bus ticket to the state of your choice, and then the states are are burdened with oh, let's see, providing food and shelter, health care, education, and every need of people that have nothing.
+And then the states are burdened with, oh, let's see, providing food and shelter, health care, education, and every need of people that have nothing.

-So now governors like Governor Abbott, he now has to build his own wall, and he's allocated 250 million dollars to start that process down there.
+So now governors like Governor Abbott, he now has to build his own wall.

 How do I know?

-I think this will be my 15th trip to the border, everywhere from the Rio Grande straight on through across the our southern border into San Diego.
+I think this will be my 15th trip to the border, everywhere from the Rio Grande straight on through across our southern border into San Diego.

 I've been everywhere.

-Helicopter, horseback, all terrain, vehicle, foot, boats, you name it.
+Helicopter, horseback, all-terrain vehicle, foot, boats, you name it.

 I've been there when gang members are arrested.

-I've been there when families crossed the the Rio Grande when I'm interviewing Governor Rick Perry at the time.
+I've been there when families crossed the Rio Grande when I'm interviewing Governor Rick Perry at the time.

 It's pretty unbelievable.

-She's saying, Welcome to El Paso, the new Ellis Island, the capital of the border.
+She's saying, welcome to El Paso, the new Ellis Island, the capital of the border.

 Listen.